Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Method Name
 ...........

-Methods are designated by their name (as an atom), as specified in the ``wooper_method_export`` define of the class in the inheritance tree that defines them.
+Methods are designated by their name (as an atom), i.e. the one specified when defining them (ex: ``canEat``).

-The method name is always the first information given in the method call tuple.
+The method name is always the first information given when calling it (typically in the method call tuple).

 Method Parameters
 .................

-All methods are free to change the state of their instance and possibly trigger any side-effect (ex: sending a message, writing a file, etc.).
+All methods are free to change the state of their instance and possibly trigger any side-effect (ex: sending a message, writing a file, killing Santa Claus, etc.).

-As detailed below, there are two kinds of methods:
+As detailed below, there are two kinds of member methods:

 - *requests* methods: they shall return a result to the caller (obviously they need to know it, i.e. the caller has to specify its PID)